Pat Malone: 1930

 On April 25, 1930, Malone pitched 12 innings against the Cincinnati Reds; he lost the lead in the top of the inning when he allowed an unearned run, but won after the Cubs scored two runs in the bottom of the inning to secure a 6–5 victory.
 In early May, he was arrested for disorderly conduct in a café on Chicago's South Side, though he paid the bill for the damages upon his release from jail.
 He won four straight starts from June 14 through June 28, then won eight straight decisions from July 16 through August 29.
-The last of these, a two-inning relief stint in a game the Cubs won in walkoff fashion over the Cardinals in the bottom of the 13th inning, gave Chicago a 5 1/2 game lead over St. Louis for first place.
+The last of these, a two-inning relief stint in a game the Cubs won in walk-off fashion over the Cardinals in the bottom of the 13th inning, gave Chicago a 5 1/2 game lead over St. Louis for first place.
 The Cubs slumped in September, however, starting the month 9–13.
 Malone lost his first three decisions of the month, though he won his last three.
 It was not enough for the pennant, though, as St. Louis won 21 of its final 25 games to take first place in the league.

 Malone was "the NL's most dominant pitcher" in 1930, according to Wolf.
 He led the league with 20 wins and finished in third place with 142 strikeouts, surpassed only by Bill Hallahan (177) and Vance (173).
 He also tied Erv Brame for the lead in complete games, with 22.
 Malone's record was 20–9, and his ERA was 3.94.